 Dr. Phil Legg is a Senior Lecturer in Computer Science at University of the West of England (UWE Bristol), UK.
-His research interests cover a variety of CS topics, most notably in the areas of Data Visualization, Visual Analytics, Cyber Security and Machine Learning.
-Other research interests also include Computer Vision, Computer Graphics and Human-Computer Interaction.
-He has over 10 years experience of delivering academic research and teaching, and has worked on a number of collaborative research projects across medical, sport, and cyber-security domains.
+His research interests cover a variety of topics within Computer Science, most notably in the areas of Visual Analytics, Cyber Security and Machine Learning.
+Other interest areas include Computer Vision, Computer Graphics, Data Visualisation, and Human-Computer Interaction.
+He has been delivering academic research and teaching for over 10 years, and has worked on a variety of collaborative projects across medical, sport, and cyber-security domains.

-At UWE Bristol, he is a member of Computer Science and Creative Technologies, the Artificial Intelligence Group and the Software Engineering Research Group.
-Before joining UWE Bristol, previous positions had been held at Cardiff University, Swansea University, and University of Oxford.
+At UWE Bristol, he is an active researcher within the Artificial Intelligence Group and the Cyber Security Research Unit, both within the Department of Computer Science and Creative Technologies.
+Before joining UWE Bristol, previous positions had been held at Cardiff University, Swansea University, and the University of Oxford.

 Enhanced Personal Situational Awareness

 How can we enhance our understanding and control of what information our devices are sharing out, and to whom they may be sharing?

 Funded by Vice Chancellor's Early Career Researcher Award

 - P.A.
 Legg.
 Visual Analytics for Non-Expert Users in Cyber Situation Awareness.
 International Journal on Cyber Situational Awareness, 1(1), 2016, pp.54-73. [pdf]